Sex work

 Sex work is "the exchange of sexual services, performances, or products for material compensation.
 It includes activities of direct physical contact between buyers and sellers as well as indirect sexual stimulation".
 Sex work only refers to voluntary sexual transactions; thus, the term does not refer to human trafficking and other coerced or nonconsensual sexual transactions such as child prostitution.
-The transaction must take place between consenting adults of the legal age and mental capacity to consent and must take place without any methods of coercion, other than payment.
+The transaction must take place between consenting adults of the legal age (generally 18 and older) and mental capacity to consent and must take place without any methods of coercion, other than payment.
 The term emphasizes the labor and economic implications of this type of work.
 Furthermore, some prefer the use of the term because it grants more agency to the sellers of these services.

-Due to the legal status of some forms of sex work and the stigma associated with sex work, the population is difficult to access; thus, there has been relatively little academic research done on the topic.
-Furthermore, the vast majority of academic literature on sex work focuses on prostitution, and to a lesser extent, exotic dancing; there is little research on other forms of sex work.
-These findings cannot necessarily be generalized to other forms of sex work.
-Nonetheless, there is a long-documented history of sex work and its personal and economic nature.

 Types

 In 2004, a Medline search and review of 681 "prostitution" articles was conducted in order to create a global typology of types of sex work using arbitrary categories.
-25 types of sex work were identified in order to create a more systematic understanding of sex work as a whole.
-Prostitution varies by forms and social contexts including different types of direct and indirect prostitution.
+Twenty-five types of sex work were identified in order to create a more systematic understanding of sex work as a whole.
+Prostitution varies by forms and social contexts, including different types of direct and indirect prostitution.
 This study was conducted in order to work towards improving the health and safety of sex workers.

 Types of sex work include various consensual sexual services or erotic performances, involving varying degrees of physical contact with clients: